andrewliao11/Deep-Reinforcement-Learning-Survey/Reinforcement-Learning-Papers.md

 ***Mistakes teach us to clarify what we really want and how we want to live.*** That's the spirit of reinforcement
 learning: learning from the mistakes.
 Let's be the explorer in reinforcement learning!

+- ***Gradient Estimation Using Stochastic Computation Graphs*** [[NIPS 2015]](https://arxiv.org/abs/1506.05254)
+	- John Schulman, Nicolas Heess, Theophane Weber, Pieter Abbeel
+- ***Maximum Entropy Inverse Reinforcement Learning*** [[AAAI 2008]](https://www.cs.uic.edu/pub/Ziebart/Publications/maxentirl-bziebart.pdf)
+	- Brian D. Ziebart, Andrew Maas, J. Andrew Bagnell, and Anind K. Dey
+- ***Reinforcement Learning with Unsupervised Auxiliary Tasks*** [[arXiv 2016]](https://128.84.21.199/abs/1611.05397)
+	- Max Jaderberg, Volodymyr Mnih, Wojciech Marian Czarnecki, Tom Schaul, Joel Z Leibo, David Silver, Koray Kavukcuoglu
+	- Introduce an agent that also maximises many other **pseudo-reward** functions simultaneously by reinforcement learning
+	- The advantage of auxiliary tasks: in many environment the extrinsic reward is very sparse, which make the feature extractor hard to learn at the beginning.
+Giving some pseudo reward makes the learner know how to interpret the image at the initial stage.
+	- They proposes two main auxiliary task: Pixel changes, Network features.
+		- Pixel changes: maximally changing the pixels in each cell of an n*n non-overlapping grid placed over the input image :point_right: make the learner knows to move faster or avoid stopping (I guess)
+		- Network features: maximally activating each of the units in a specific hidden layer :point_right: to fully use the hidden units
+	- Section 4.1 "Unsupervised Reinforcement Learning" discuss why not use the pixel reconstruction loss
 - ***Apprenticeship Learning via Inverse Reinforcement Learning*** [[ICML 2004]](http://dl.acm.org/citation.cfm?id=1015430)
 	- Pieter Abbeel, Andrew Y. Ng
 	- The first time when apprenticeship is proposed